-Even from the Speaker's position, I think the Minister addressed the matter reasonably substantively considering that this is just a procedural Motion.
-A procedural Motion is not supposed to be too detailed by way of contributions.
-We as a House know that there are names which were brought to the House and we actually referred them to Committees to work on.
+Even from the Speaker's position, I think the Minister addressed the matter reasonably substantively considering that this is just a Procedural Motion.
+A Procedural Motion is not supposed to be too detailed by way of contributions.
+We as a House know that there are names which were brought to the House and we actually referred them to Committees.
 You have not completed that business.
 Therefore, if you have been present in the House and been following business as transacted, you will already be aware that there is an exercise of vetting which entails approval by Parliament ultimately which is not yet completed, Member for Rangwe.